 So, what is the best cheap rib protector?
 My top pick is the K1 RaceGear Pro Lite Rib Protector due to its reasonable price, comfortable fit and high-quality protective materials used throughout.

-But it wouldn’t be an ultimate list without… you know, a collection of different rib protectors, right?
 Through my wealth of karting experience and first-hand knowledge, I’ll be reviewing kart rib protectors and also offering advice as to what you should look for in each one, so keep reading!

 What To Look For In A Good Rib Protector